Biography of Film & Classical composer Phil Mountford

 Phil has composed and had his music placed in many adverts and corporate films including Intel, British Gas and Mamas & Papas.
 Aswell as scoring to picture he regularly composes songs for theater productions and has also written music for Macmillan Cancer charitable productions including Norman Wisdom’s last film, Espresso.

 Phil’s melodic approach to classical music composition has received much critical acclaim.
-His style has led to various classical music commissions including a works commemorating World War I for choir and ensemble to be premiered in 2016.
+His style has led to various classical music commissions including a 50 minute work commemorating World War I for choir and ensemble which premiered on Armistice Day 2016 called “The Suite For The Fallen Soldier”.